HLCaptain/planty/docs/DATA.md

 1. The user disconnects the sensor or actuator from the broker.
 2. The broker notices via `MQTT` protocoll that the sensor or actuator is disconnected.
 3. The broker removes the sensor or actuator's `id` from the broker's `sensors` list in the `/brokers` collection.
 In the same batch, it removes the sensor from the `/sensors` collection.
-It also removes the sensor's `id` from the plant's `sensors` list in the `/plants` collection.
+It also removes the sensor's `uuid` from any plant's `sensors` list in the `/plants` collection it is assigned to.

 ### Setting Sensor Parameters (WIP, not needed for MVP)